dmurfet/deeplinearlogic/README.md

 - The pattern NTM (see class `PatternNTM` in `ntm.py`) which is the model described in Section 4.1 of the paper.
 - The alternative pattern NTM (see class `PatternNTM_alt` in `ntm.py`) which is the pattern NTM but with the controller allowed to manipulate the read address of the first memory ring directly.

+**WARNING**: as of 13-March the current version of the code is pretty rotten.
+It is in the middle of being switched to a different series of choices of how to implement the NTM.

 ## Results

 See the [spreadsheet](https://docs.google.com/spreadsheets/d/1GqwW3ma7Cd1W8X8Txph9MPmLSkQ0C-i0tP0YHeINzMs/edit?usp=sharing) of the experiments I have run so far on the following tasks on sequences of length `N = 20`: